AhmedZubairMemon/AhmedZubairMemon/README.md

 I’m a passionate developer focused on building modern, responsive, and user-friendly web applications.
 I enjoy turning ideas into real-world projects using clean code, scalable architecture, and intuitive UI design.

----

 🚀 What I Do

 - Develop full stack web applications using the MERN stack (MongoDB, Express, React, Node.js)
 - Build modern and responsive frontend interfaces with React.js
 - Create SEO-friendly and fast web apps using Next.js
-- Deploy production-ready applications on platforms like Vercel, Netlify, and Railway
+- Deploy production-ready applications on Vercel, Netlify, and Railway

----

 🛠️ Tech Stack